 Even when you have enough proficiency with web servers and their management methods, it can be a cumbersome task to migrate a WordPress site of yours to a new web host.
 It is so because some web hosts want you to follow one big set of steps, which can be messy at times too.
 That’s why webmasters and bloggers, especially newbies, are quite a lot afraid when it comes to migrating a website satisfactorily and making the WordPress site work on your new never as nothing has changed.
 The thing is quite easy, however, if we take the case of WP Engine.

-WP Engine, as you know, is one of the most reputed names for WordPress specific hosting — or, also known as the managed WordPress hosting.
-Trusted by thousands of professionals, many WordPress sites rely on WP Engine to get an uncompromised, stable and consistent performance, all the way long.
+WP Engine is one of the most reputed names for WordPress-specific hosting — or, also known as the managed WordPress hosting.
+Trusted by thousands of professionals, many WordPress sites rely on WP Engine to get an uncompromised, stable, and consistent performance, all the way long.
 So, we were talking about migration, and it is time to talk about migrating your existing WordPress site to WP Engine managed to host servers.
 If you thought it is a tough task, you’re wrong!
 With WP Engine, transferring your WordPress website to the new host — which is WP Engine — is a simpleton task.